 Nash Community College's Emergency Medical Services program is a comprehensive approach to the delivery of emergency medical care to the critically ill and injured.
 There are many key components that make up this system including transportation, communication, manpower and training, organization, evaluation, standard record keeping, and public education.
 The focus of Nash Community College is to meet the training needs of each component for the overall growth and development of a successful EMS system.

-Nash Community College's AHA Training Center Faculty
+Nash Community College's American Heart Association Training Center

 EMS Resource Links

 Nash Community College offers EMS Certification training for EMT Basic, EMT Intermediate and EMT Paramedic.
 All certification courses require placement testing or successful completion of comparable curriculum college courses prior to registration.
 Once certification courses are complete, students will be eligible to sit for the North Carolina State Office of EMS test for that discipline.
 Dates for upcoming courses can be found using our Training Schedule.
 Tuition and fees for all EMS Certification Courses is currently $202.25.
 If you are affiliated with an eligible EMS, Fire or Rescue Association, some aspects of the tuition or fees may be waived.

 The first step to an EMS career is to complete the EMT Basic course.
 This 201 hours course is designed to meet the needs of a new EMT in the pre-hospital setting and establish the knowledge for successful completion of the State EMT Certification test.
 Nash Community College offers this course multiple times during the year in a traditional evening class setting, a hybrid format or our 7 week EMT Academy.
 The EMT Academy has additional requirements as outlined in the EMT Academy application.
 This application should be submitted to the EMS Coordinator.